edgorman/Property-Fundamentals/docs/ofsted_school_ratings/README.md

 # Ofsted School Ratings

 This readme is used for updating the Ofsted school ratings csv that is updated annually on the 30th of June and the 31st of August each year.
+However, sometimes this changes so check for it periodically.

 ## Download Instructions